Pavec

 Locations

-The gallery has exhibited major works from the history of 20th-century art, and represent estates such as the one of Robert Malaval, Jacqueline Lamba, Juliette Roche and Jacques Prévert, alongside emerging and contemporary artists such as Mathilde Denize, Flora Moscovici or Isabelle Daëron.
+Pavec has presented major works from the history of 19th and 20th-century art and represents the estates of emblematic figures such as Robert Malaval, Jacqueline Lamba, Juliette Roche, Madeleine Dinès, and Jacques Prévert.
+These historical legacies are brought into resonance with the practices of contemporary artists including Mathilde Denize, Mathilde Rosier, Flora Moscovici, and Isabelle Daëron.

-The gallery has exhibited major works from the history of 20th-century art, and represent estates such as the one of Robert Malaval, Jacqueline Lamba, Juliette Roche and Jacques Prévert, alongside emerging and contemporary artists such as Mathilde Denize, Flora Moscovici or Isabelle Daëron.
+Pavec has presented major works from the history of 19th and 20th-century art and represents the estates of emblematic figures such as Robert Malaval, Jacqueline Lamba, Juliette Roche, Madeleine Dinès, and Jacques Prévert.
+These historical legacies are brought into resonance with the practices of contemporary artists including Mathilde Denize, Mathilde Rosier, Flora Moscovici, and Isabelle Daëron.

 Artists